joemarlo/Citi-Bike-availability/README.md

 ## To do

-- fix colors
 - Integrate weather into prediction with [openweathermap](https://openweathermap.org/)
-- Integrate station dock maximum into model
-- Rebuild with RNN
+- Rebuild with ARIMA and RNN